SOL16 Introduction to International Business

 - Understand how the covered topics relate to opportunities and challenges for organizations operating on the international arena

-Skills - the candidate
+Skills - upon successful completion the student can

-General competence - the candidate
+General competence - upon successful completion the student can

-- Can communicate thoughts and ideas effectively
+- Communicate thoughts and ideas effectively

-We use a combination of readings, lectures, case work, in-class exercises, and experiential learning (work in geographically/culturally diverse teams) to learn, and to relate this learning to ourselves and real business challenges.
+The course uses a combination of readings, lectures, case work, in-class exercises, and experiential learning (work in geographically/culturally diverse teams) to learn, and to relate this learning to ourselves and real business challenges.
 Students are expected to take an active part in their own learning experience, and to contribute to the learning experience of the class as a whole.

 Credit reduction due to overlap